The average cost of a home inspection

-Many factors go into the price of a home inspection.
-Factors such as:
+There are several factors that go into determinng the cost of a home inspection.

 - Property type, such as house, condo, mobile home, etc.